Banksia Beach

 Banksia Beach has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects that could affect the region.
-Notable projects include Sunderland Drive Residential Estate at Pacific Harbour, Bribie Island Central Coles Precinct Redevelopment, and Pacific Harbour development on Bribie Island.
-Additionally, Moreton Bay Rail Link Stage 2 is expected to have a significant impact.
+AreaSearch has identified six projects that may affect this region.
+Notable projects include Sunderland Drive Residential Estate at Pacific Harbour, Bribie Island Central Coles Precinct Redevelopment, and Pacific Harbour Bribie Island itself.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.